Older adults in gaming

 tl;dr

-Academic research, data analysis, accessibility
+UX research, data analysis, accessibility

-Adobe Creative Cloud, Microsoft Office
+Adobe Creative Cloud, Qualtrics

 - Define the tastes of older adults, and compare them to those of younger players.